Common Side-effects of Pregnancy Morning Sickness, Acid Reflux, Constipation

 Pelvic girdle pain can be severe.
 It is often worse on walking and on turning over in bed at night.
 It can be helpful to sleep with a pillow between the knees, which supports the shape of the pelvis.
 Pain is mainly at the front of the pelvis over the pubic bone, although pain can spread to the hips and tummy (abdomen).
 It can be a severe problem; some women may even struggle to walk and they then need a special belt or crutches.

 Exercise and physiotherapy have been shown to help.
-See your doctor to discuss a referral to a physiotherapist who should be able to advise further.
+Contact your doctor to discuss a referral to a physiotherapist who should be able to advise further.

 During pregnancy you tend to retain fluid, especially around joints.
 This is a hormonal effect, made worse by the fact that the total volume of blood is greatly increased in pregnancy.